nissmar/A_nim/README.md

 Shortcuts can be pretty useful when working with A_nim:

-- P : Activate the Pen tool
+- P : Pen tool
-- V : Activate the Shape Editor tool
+- V : Shape Editor tool
+- A : Node Editor tool
-- S + mouse drag : changes the stroke width (only available with the Shape Editor tool activated)
+- S + Mouse Drag : changes the stroke width (only available with the Shape Editor tool activated)
-- A : Activate the Node Editor tool
 - B : Change the background color to current fill color
+- CTRL + G : Group/Ungroup selection
+- CTRL + C/V : Copy/Paste
+- Delete : Jump to first frame
 - Space : Jump to next frame
 - Enter : Play GIF